-52 INT.
-WELLGROVE HOSPICE - DAY
+INT.
+WELLGROVE HOSPICE - NIGHT

-The same shot of the window, the rain gone.
+The same shot of the window, only now evening sunlight is streaming in.
 And SALLY is standing at the window, staring out.
 So sad.

 She looks from the window, to the list in her hand.
 The list that Larry gave her.
 She crumples it.